MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/corstone-700/user-guide.rst

 Automated unit tests
 --------------------
-To run the included automated unit test suite, PyCADI must be available and sourced into the current environment.
+To run the included automated unit test suite, PyIRIS must be available and sourced into the current environment.

-The PyCADI library is available within the Arm FastModelPortfolio package.
+The PyIRIS library is available within the Arm Fast Models evaluation package.
 This package is shipped with most FVPs.
 If this has not been shipped and installed with the Corstone-700 FVP, it may be retrieved as follows: